ANCAD Annual Report 2026

 Strategic Support

-ANCAD provides high-quality consultancy in the areas of governance, fundraising, finance, marketing and social media.
+ANCAD provides high-quality consultancy in the areas of governance, fundraising, finance and marketing.
 The purpose of this is to build the capability, knowledge and skills of organisations and their people, while recognising that organisations today require a multiplicity of skills and services.

 Ethnic